-Acknowledgements ix Introduction: Co-Design in an Ethics and Technology Graduate Course Verena Roberts, Barbara Brown, Michele Jacobsen, and Christie Hurrell 1 Part I: Underlying Ethical Issues and Value of Technologies: Artificial Intelligence, Social Networking Services, 3D Printing Chapter 1: Ethical Considerations When Using Artificial Intelligence-Based Assistive Technologies in Education Kourtney Kerr 15 Chapter 2: Beware: Be Aware - The Ethical Implications of Teachers Who Use Social Networking Sites (SNSs) to Communicate 54 Heather van Streun Chapter 3: From Consumers to Prosumers: How 3D Printing is Putting Us in the Driver's Seat for Creation and the Ethical Considerations that Accompany this Shift.
-82 How 3D Printing is Putting Us in the Driver's Seat for Creation and the Ethical Considerations that Accompany this Shift Nicole Neutzling
+Introduction 1 Barbara Brown and Verena Roberts 1.
+Ethical Considerations When Using Artificial Intelligence-Based Assistive Technologies in Education Kourtney Kerr 13 2.
+Beware: Be Aware - The Ethical Implications of Teachers Who Use Social Networking Sites (SNSs) to Communicate 51 Heather van Streun 3.
+From Consumers to Prosumers: How 3D Printing is Putting Us in the Driver's Seat for Creation and the Ethical Considerations that Accompany this Shift.
+79 How 3D Printing is Putting Us in the Driver's Seat for Creation and the Ethical Considerations that Accompany this Shift Nicole Neutzling 4.
+Ethical Issues in Academic Resource Sharing Jeff Lowry 112 5.
+Adaptive Learning Systems in Modern Classrooms 133 ٠.
+Simo Zarkovic 100 6.
+STEM Beyond the Acronym: Ethical Considerations in Standardizing STEM Education in K-12 160 Jennifer Ansorger

-Part II: Promoting Equity in Personalized Learning Contexts: Academic Resource Sharing, Adaptive Learning Systems, STEM, Assistive Technologies

-Chapter 4: Ethical Issues in Academic Resource Sharing Jeff Lowry Chapter 5: Adaptive Learning Systems in Modern Classrooms 138 Simo Zarkovic Chapter 6: STEM Beyond the Acronym: Ethical Considerations in Standardizing STEM Education in K-12 165 Jennifer Ansorger Chapter 7: Considerations of Equitable Standards in the Implementation of Assistive Technology 197 Terri Marles Part III: Nurturing Ethical Awareness in Institutional Contexts: Admissions and Communications Chapter 8: Who Gets In?
-Examining Ethics and Equity in Post-Secondary Admissions 225 Emma Lockyer Chapter 9: To What Extent Does Fake News Influence Our Ability to Communicate in Learning Organizations?
-243 Dean Parthenis
+7. Considerations of Equitable Standards in the 191

+Implementation of Assistive Technology

+Terri Marles

+8. Who Gets In?
+Examining Ethics and Equity in 217

+Post-Secondary Admissions

+Emma Lockyer

+9. To What Extent Does Fake News Influence Our 235

+Ability to Communicate in Learning

+Organizations?

+Dean Parthenis